Ken Palmer

 synthesizers. percussion, live sound and recording, lighting

-I've been playing keyboards for over 30 years, with KORG products being my favorites.
-For those of you who care, my current equipment includes a limited-edition YELLOW Korg M50synth, an M-Audio ProKeys 88sxcontroller, a Korg MicroX synth, several nanoKey and nanoPadcontrollers, a Korg D888 8-track digital mixer/recorder (which I'm using at smaller gigs to mix and record the band live), my beloved Korg Karma (with Chemistry sound bank added), a Korg 707(semi-retired, unless I revive it as a <gasp> "keytar"), two Korg X5s (love those sounds!), Alesis QSR module (with added Alesis Santuary QCard) run through an Alesis AirFX, Yamaha SU200 drum sampler, and Yamaha DD55 digital drums.
-Also scattered around the studio are my beloved (and still currently DOA)Korg Mono/Poly, a now-classic Roland MKS-70 module, old Akai sampler, Korg DDD-1 drum machine, and an upgraded Kat TrapKat percussion controller MIDIed to an Alesis DMpro (and sometimes to one of the X5s too).
-I also recently purchased a Washburn 12-string Washburn acoustic-electric guitar...
-I actually played guitar from 8th grade through college, until the synth bug bit me!
-I really have to build up those finger calluses again!
+Also scattered around the studio are my beloved Korg Karma (with Karma MW software and Chemistry sound banks added), a Korg 707 (semi-retired, unless I revive it as a <gasp> "keytar"), two Korg X5s (love those sounds!), Alesis QSR module (with added Alesis Santuary QCard) run through an Alesis AirFX, Yamaha SU200 drum sampler, and Yamaha DD55 digital drums.
+Also hanging around are my beloved (and still currently broken) Korg Mono/Poly, a now-classic Roland MKS-70 module, old Akai S01 sampler, Korg DDD-1 drum machine, and an upgraded Kat TrapKat percussion controller that used to be MIDIed to an Alesis DMpro (until I sold it to Glenn for his Roland drum rig).

 I've been running a lot of soft-synths and samplers lately on a new MacBook, especially on Native Instruments' Kore and Kontakt platforms.
 I've also got a "hackintoshed" Dell Mini 10v netbook running OS-X 10.6 Snow Leopard making synth sounds as well, which seems to attract more attention than anything else in my rig lately!